Become a Cockroach and Build and Sell Large and Expensive Items

 While working at the FBA warehouse, I got to see every product that sellers send to Amazon.
 I've seen sellers sending into Amazon full-sized kayaks, six-foot-tall Michelangelo statues, 300-pound stone birdbaths, and more obscenely sized items.
 And Amazon was VERY good at handling these items.

 Most third-party warehouses struggle massively to handle these large items (shipping delays, surcharges, etc.) but Amazon handles these items with ease.
-I realized focusing on large items while utilizing FBA was a real business model.
+Moreover, while trying to ship an oversized item with your own UPS or FedEx account is EXPENSIVE, for Amazon it is CHEAP.

 This Strategy Is All About Logistics

-This strategy is all about logistics and optimizing your freight costs.
+This Cockroach Approach is all about logistics and optimizing your freight costs.
 In economics, this is what you call cost leadership.

 There are no cost savings on the product side.
 Not because you can't compete with Chinese sellers but simply because everyone is paying the same product costs nowadays.